-Teams that are selected for Round II Review will be notified by Friday, December 13, 2024 and invited to present their proposal in front of the Bridge Project Review Committee.
-If selected, your team must submit a budget (see below) and be able to present (virtually) as a group_on the date of the Round II Review, Thursday, February 6, 2025 in order to be considered for an award.
+Teams that are selected for Round II Review will be notified by Friday, December 19, 2025 and invited to present their proposal in front of the Bridge Project Review Committee during a virtual meeting.
+If selected, your team must submit a budget (see below) and must be able to present (virtually) as a group_on the date of the Round II Review, Thursday, February 5, 2026 in order to be considered for an award.